Canon SX530 vs Panasonic GM5

 It is notable that the GM5 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX530 does not feature such an accessory-socket.

-Both the SX530 and the GM5 have been discontinued, but can regularly be found used on eBay.
+Both the SX530 and the GM5 have been discontinued, but can regularly be found used on ebay.
 The SX530 was replaced by the Canon SX540, while the GM5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the SX530 and GM5 can be found, respectively, in the Canon SX530 Manual (free pdf) or the online Panasonic GM5 Manual.

 So what conclusions can be drawn?
 Is the Canon SX530 better than the Panasonic GM5 or vice versa?
 The listing below highlights the relative strengths of the two models.